 The Central Ohio Chapter has many different areas of need.
 Please take a few minutes and browse the volunteer opportunities below.
-If you are interested in volunteering, please contact Development and Volunteer Coordinator McKenzie Hopkins at firstname.lastname@example.org or 614-457-6003.
+If you are interested in volunteering, please sign up here or contact Development and Volunteer Coordinator McKenzie Hopkins at firstname.lastname@example.org or 614-457-6003.

 We hope you will find your role as a volunteer with the Central Ohio Chapter a rewarding one.
 We look forward to working with you!

 - Advocacy - We know that Alzheimer's disease remains one of the most critical public health issues in America.
 This is why we are unrelentingly advocating for public policy issues and critical research funding.
 Volunteers communicate with elected officials via office visits, email, petitions, etc. and participate in advocacy-related events.